-Day 15: Tuesday 3 October, Montignac - Périgueux - Pessac-sur-Dordogne - Bordeaux
+Day 15: Tuesday 8 October, Montignac - Périgueux - Pessac-sur-Dordogne - Bordeaux

-- Walking tour of Vesunna, the Gallo-Roman town of Périgueux - Pilgrim cathedral of Saint-Front, Périgueux - Farewell Lunch and wine tasting at Château Carbonneau, Pessac-sur-Dordogne
+- Walking tour of Vesunna, the Gallo-Roman town of Périgueux - Pilgrim cathedral of Saint-Front, Périgueux - Farewell Lunch and wine tasting at Château Carbonneau, Pessac-sur-Dordogne - Drinks at L'Ampélo Wine Bar

-Today we drive to Bordeaux via one of France's most important medieval pilgrimage centres, Périgueux.
-We start with a walking tour of Vesunna, the antique town of Périgueux, founded around 16 B.C. when, after the conquest of Gaul by Julius Caesar, the province of Aquitaine was established by Augustus, the first Roman Emperor.
+Today we drive to Bordeaux via Périgueux, one of France's most important medieval pilgrimage centres.
+We start with a walking tour of Vesunna, the antique town, founded around 16 BCE when the province of Gallia Aquitania was established by Augustus, the first Roman Emperor.
 It became the capital of the Petrucores' territory, which was approximately the equivalent of modern-day Dordogne.
-The architecture and urban planning of this new town were to be the expression of Roman order and to promote the adoption, by the local population, of a new way of life.
-Around 40

-B.C., the town already had a 'forum' and the amphitheatre was under construction.
-The temple, known today as the 'Tour de Vésone' or Vesone Tower soaring in the museum's park, dates back to the beginning of the 2nd century.
+The architecture and urban planning of this new town were to be the expression of Roman promoting a new way of life.
+Around 40 BCE, the town already had a forum and the amphitheatre was under construction.
+The temple, known today as the 'Tour de Vésone' soaring in the museum's park, dates back to the beginning of the 2nd century.